migdaluk/vera/README.md

 ### Open Source

-VERA is **open source** under the MIT License.
-Contributions are welcome!
+VERA is **open source** under the [CC-BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+This project was created for the Google ADK Capstone Competition.

 ### Author